 Many of us will be proudly wearing our shamrock on March 17th.
 Although the harp is Ireland’s official national emblem, the lucky shamrock is the favored choice for St. Patrick’s Day.
 Indeed, the shamrock is closely associated with the man himself.
 Legend has it that St.Patrick used the three leaved Shamrock to explain the Holy Trinity to would be Christian converts in 5th century Ireland.

 This is a much more modern tradition and one of my favorites.
 Tourism Ireland’s Global Greening initiative began 10 years ago where international landmarks are illuminated in green around the world as well as in towns and cities all over Ireland.
 The initiative has seen iconic buildings such as The Empire State Building, The Sydney Opera House and Sacre Coeur Basilica in Paris all beautifully decked out in green for the big day.
-My pic is much closer to home- St. Patrick’s cathedral in Downpatrick, the final resting place of our patron saint who died on 17th March 461 AD .
+Then there’s the Chicago River (pictured) which also goes green for St. Patrick’s Day-a tradition that started back in 1962.

 Take care of yourselves and each other,